Chillee/MovieRankings/README.md

 1. Kill Bill
 1. A Few Good Men
 1. Full Metal Jacket
-1. Tree of Life
+1. Tree of Life (Horace never did and never will finish this movie lol)
 1. Akira
-1. Dallas Buyer's Club
+1. Dallas Buyer's Club (Zaibo watched this solo :'( )